awsdocs/amazon-s3-developer-guide/doc_source/replication-and-other-bucket-configs.md

 # Replication Additional Considerations<a name="replication-and-other-bucket-configs"></a>

 Amazon S3 also supports bucket configurations for the following:
-+ Versioning — For more information, see [Using Versioning](Versioning.md)\.
++ Versioning — For more information, see [Using versioning](Versioning.md)\.
-+ Website hosting — For more information, see [Hosting a Static Website on Amazon S3](WebsiteHosting.md)\.
++ Website hosting — For more information, see [Hosting a static website on Amazon S3](WebsiteHosting.md)\.
 + Bucket access through a bucket policy or access control list \(ACL\) — For more information, see [Using Bucket Policies and User Policies](using-iam-policies.md) and see [Managing Access with ACLs](S3_ACLs_UsingACLs.md)\.
-+ Log storage — For more information, [Amazon S3 Server Access Logging](ServerLogs.md)\.
++ Log storage — For more information, [Amazon S3 server access logging](ServerLogs.md)\.
-+ Lifecycle management for objects in a bucket — For more information, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.
++ Lifecycle management for objects in a bucket — For more information, see [Object lifecycle management](object-lifecycle-mgmt.md)\.

 This topic explains how bucket replication configuration affects the behavior of these bucket configurations\.